 Walk into an English lesson in Wetherby and you never know what you could encounter: from a court room debate in Year 8 to a poetry recital in Year 5; from baking cakes and following instructions in Year 3 to typing up newspapers in Year 6.
-You may even find yourself creating poetry in Year 4 or in the middle of a Shakespearean drama workshop in Year 7.
+You may be immersed in literary worlds in Year 4 or in the middle of a Shakespearean drama workshop in Year 7.
 English at Wetherby is celebrated in all its glory as the most transferable discipline within the school curriculum.

 The study of English at Wetherby Prep aims to foster a love of reading, writing and performing literature.
 Studying English develops children’s abilities to listen, speak, read and write for a wide range of purposes, using language to learn and communicate ideas, views and feelings.
-We encourage the boys to talk with confidence and clarity, and we teach them how to listen and respond to others with courtesy.
+Boys develop communicative currency as we encourage the boys to talk with confidence and clarity, and we teach them how to listen and respond to others with courtesy.

 Through English at Wetherby we enable the boys to express themselves creatively and imaginatively, as they become enthusiastic and critical readers of stories, poetry and drama, as well as nonfiction and media texts.
 Here at Wetherby we also want to provide boys with knowledge about language and give them the opportunities to play with language in imaginative ways.
 We unfailingly promote the benefits of a wide ranging vocabulary – for facilitating effective communication and for enriching self-expression.

 Children gain an understanding of how language works by looking at its patterns, structures and origins.
 At Wetherby we aim to equip all pupils with a solid, coherent knowledge of syntax, grammar and punctuation using relevant and meaningful methods and resources.